The 10 Meter South Pole Telescope: Introduction

-Measurements of the B-mode polarization anisotropy of the CMB probe the gravitational wave background generated during inflation (\citealt{Polnarev85}; \citealt{CrittendenDavisSteinhardt93}; \citealt{Seljak97}; \citealt{SeljakZaldarriaga97}).
-This is an important test of inflation theories, but the situation is complicated because gravitational lensing of the intrinsic CMB polarization by large-scale structure also generates B-mode polarization.
-Unraveling the signals will require measurements over a wide range of angular scales (\citealt{OkamotoHu03}; \citealt{KnoxSong02}).
+Measurements of the B-mode polarization anisotropy of the CMB probe the gravitational wave background generated during inflation (\citealt{polnarev85}; \citealt{crittenden93}; \citealt{seljak97}; \citealt{seljak97b}).
+This is a unique opportunity to probe physics at the earliest epochs and highest energies, but it requires unprecedented raw sensitivity and exquisite control of systematics.
+The situation is complicated further because gravitational lensing of the E-mode CMB polarization by large-scale structure also generates B-mode polarization.
+Unraveling the signals will require measurements over a wide range of angular scales (\citealt{okamoto03}; \citealt{knox02}).
 The lensing polarization signal is interesting in its own right.
-It is another probe of the growth of large-scale structure, so it can also provide constraints on the equation of state of dark energy, curvature and the neutrino masses (e.g., \citealt{Tegmark05}).
+It is another probe of the growth of large-scale structure, so it can also provide constraints on the equation of state of dark energy, curvature and the neutrino masses (e.g., \citealt{tegmark05}).

 The measurements of the CMB necessary to achieve these science goals involve imaging large areas of sky with high sensitivity at millimeter wavelengths.
-The best bolometer detectors in this band are already close to sky-noise limited (\citealt{Richards94}; \citealt{Holland02}).
+The best bolometer detectors in this band are already close to sky-noise limited (\citealt{richards94}; \citealt{holland02}).
 Therefore, the SPT aims to improve sensitivity by increasing the number of background-limited detectors, observing at the best site, and minimizing systematic errors.
-As discussed in \citet{Ruhl04}, the key performance features of the SPT are:
+As discussed in \citet{ruhl04}, the key performance features of the SPT are:

 (1) $\sim 1$ arcmin beamwidth, to resolve the SZ effect from galaxy clusters.
 This requires an $8\,$m diameter or larger telescope at $\lambda =2\,$mm.
 The SPT has a $10\,$m primary with $20\,\mu$m rms surface error to facilitate future submillimeter observations.
+This level of angular resolution will also enable precise measurements of the B-mode polarization from gravitational lensing.

 (2) Low scattering, to reduce detector loading and reduce potential systematic errors such as scan-synchronous offsets due to ground pick-up.
 This leads to an offset optical design with smooth mirrors to reduce scattering and ground shields to control spillover.
 The secondary mirror is cooled to $\sim 10\,$K and surrounded by cooled absorbing baffles to limit scattered light and loading on the detectors.